Buckminsterfullerene02/UE-Modding-Tools/README.md

 ## Other
 Other tools that aren't necessarily to do with UE, but are commonly used to help with modding games.
-* **[CU]** [Unreal Engine 4/5 Scripting System (UE4SS)](https://github.com/UE4SS-RE/RE-UE4SS/releases) - Written by multiple contributors
-    - Exposes UE reflection to Lua and allows you to write Lua to create mods for UE games
-    - Full instructions on how to use it can be found [here](https://docs.ue4ss.com/installation-guide.html)
-    - UE4SS includes a live view debugger, meaning that you can watch/log values of every loaded asset in the game, in real-time making it very useful for blueprint modding
-    - The authors are active on the [UE4SS Discord](https://discord.gg/MFvUysppTS) if you have any queries
 * **[CU]** [Unreal Engine Virtual Reality](https://github.com/praydog/UEVR) - Written by **praydog**
     - Universal VR Mod for Unreal Engine 4/5
 * **[CU]** [uesave](https://github.com/trumank/uesave-rs) - Written by **truman**